FinnedAI/Finned-Frontend-Old/README.md

 # Finned-Site
-The public website for Finned AI Adservices
+The public frontend for Finned Ad Services